JasonKeene7/Knife-Sharpening-Guide/README.md

 “Why not make something calculate the angle for you?” rightly spoke the engineer in the back of my mind.
 “All I needed was to display the tilt of the knife somehow, it will be a fun warmup!”

 The project lasted from the April 20th 2021 to the October 11th 2021: total project time 15 days and .72 hours.

+Heads up.
+I am not a good essay writer, so kindly forgive any amature mistakes.